Securing access to SQL Server from Linux with Kerberos

 You also need to configure your SQL Server instance and linked server for delegation.

-Kerberos and Database Mirroring
+Kerberos and database mirroring

 Database mirroring is a feature introduced in SQL Server 2005 that increases data availability by creating a standby copy of a database.
 In database mirroring, all updates to a database (the principal database) are automatically copied to a standby database (the mirror database).
 If the principal server fails, the mirror server takes over the role of principal server and brings its copy of the database online as the principal database.

 To enable the SQL Server ODBC driver to establish the initial connection to a mirrored database, a data source needs to supply the current principal server instance.
 Optionally, the data source can also supply the current mirror server instance.
 This setting is used to connect to the mirror server if the initial connection to the principal server fails.
-The SQL Server ODBC Driver will not attempt to failover to the mirror server if this setting is missing from the data source.
+The SQL Server ODBC driver will not attempt to failover to the mirror server if this setting is missing from the data source.

 If you want to use Kerberos to authenticate the connection to the principal server instance, an SPN for that instance must be registered with Active Directory on a Windows KDC.
 In your data source, you need to specify both the instance and the SPN by using the Server and ServerSPN attributes.
 For example: